sei-international/NemoMod.jl/docs/src/installation.md

 !!! note

-    NEMO generates an LP optimization problem when calculating a scenario unless you do one of the following:
+    NEMO generates an ordinary LP optimization problem when calculating a scenario unless you do one of the following:
     * Set the [capacity of one technology unit](@ref CapacityOfOneTechnologyUnit) parameter (creates a mixed-integer linear programming [MILP] problem)
     * Set the `continuoustransmission` argument for [`calculatescenario`](@ref) to `false` (creates an MILP problem if transmission modeling is enabled)
+    * Model a [transmission line](@ref transmissionline) with a non-zero variable cost (creates an MILP problem if transmission modeling is enabled)
+    * Model a transmission whose efficiency is less than 1 using [transmission modeling type 3 (pipeline flow)](@ref TransmissionModelingEnabled) (creates an MILP problem)
-    * Run a direct current optimized power flow simulation by choosing 1 as the `type` for the [transmission modeling enabled](@ref TransmissionModelingEnabled) parameter (creates a problem with a quadratic term)
+    * Run a direct current optimized power flow simulation using [transmission modeling type 1](@ref TransmissionModelingEnabled) (creates a problem with a quadratic term)

 Optimization operations in NEMO are carried out with version 0.21.6 of the [JuMP](https://github.com/JuliaOpt/JuMP.jl) package.
 In principle, NEMO is compatible with any solver that can be called through JuMP, but you must ensure the selected solver can handle the problem you're presenting (LP/MILP/quadratic).
 For a list of solvers that work with JuMP, see [the JuMP documentation](https://jump.dev/JuMP.jl/v0.21.6/installation/#Supported-solvers).